IPL-UV/pvl8dagans/README.md

 * [Benchmarking Deep Learning Models for Cloud Detection in Landsat-8 and Sentinel-2](https://github.com/IPL-UV/DL-L8S2-UV)
 * [Multitemporal cloud masking in the Google Earth Engine](https://github.com/IPL-UV/ee_ipl_uv)

+## Acknowledgements

-This work has been developed in the framework of the project TEC2016-77741-R (MINECO-ERDF) and the GEE Award project titled Cloud detection in the cloud granted to Luis Gómez-Chova.
+This work has been developed in the framework of the projects TEC2016-77741-R and PID2019-109026RB-I00 (MINECO-ERDF) and the GEE Award project _Cloud detection in the cloud_ granted to Luis Gómez-Chova.